huma-engineering/huma-docs/data-collection/AdminPortal/Managing Deployments/Tools and Navigation/Inviting staff.md

 # Inviting Staff
 **User**: Super Admin, Huma Support, Account Manager, Organisation Owner, Organisation Editor

-Related articles: Creating a new Deployment; User roles and permissions; Inviting users and assigning roles; Inviting staff

 The Huma Admin Portal is the place where individual Organisations and Deployments are configured and managed.
 Once a new deployment has been created, an Admin user can invite staff to the Clinician Portal to manage that deployment and invite or remove other staff members.
 ## How it works​
 In the Admin Portal, go to the **Deployments** tab and open the dropdown menu at the end of the deployment row that you want to invite staff to.